 Lily grew up in the suburb of Fawkner.
 She studied english, philosophy, and politics at the University of Melbourne and also holds a Diploma in Public Policy.

-Before being elected to Parliament, Lily was involved in many community campaigns including support for local jobs for the northen suburbs, fair pay and conditions for women in work, better public transport, decent schools, and well paid skilled jobs for our young people.
+Before being elected to Parliament, Lily was involved in many community campaigns including support for local jobs for the northern suburbs, fair pay and conditions for women in work, better public transport, decent schools, and well paid skilled jobs for our young people.

 Minister D’Ambrosio is a leader in action on climate change, renewable energy and energy efficiency in Australia.
 She oversaw the passage of the Climate Change Act, Victoria’s landmark climate legislation which saw it become the first Australian state to legislate in line with the Paris Agreement for net zero emissions by 2050.
-The Minister has also overseen an overhaul of the Environmental Protection Act 1970, refocussing the regulatory body to focus on the prevention of harm to human and environmental health.
+The Minister has also overseen an overhaul of the Environmental Protection Act 1970, refocusing the regulatory body to focus on the prevention of harm to human and environmental health.

 As Minister for Suburban Development, she is developing strategic partnerships between Australia’s three levels of government, community and business to address local opportunities and priorities.
 This includes the co-ordination of social, economic and environmental investment and service delivery in Melbourne suburbs.